Kuxha/Kuxha.github.io/README.md

 This is a very simple virtual reality project using A-Frame.

-To see it live just go to https://kuxha.github.io.

 It is made as a part of the Mozilla workshop conducted in NIT Silchar.